camerondurham/ch/README.md

 ### Prerequisites

-Please make sure that your machine meets the requirements for Docker Desktop:
+Please make sure that your machine meets the requirements for Docker:

 <a href="https://docs.docker.com/docker-for-windows/install/" target="_blank">Windows host:</a>